 I must say that those words are with me every time I’m behind the viewfinder of my camera.
 Whenever I have the honor to witness those unrepeatable and fleeting moments, I feel the same enthusiasm of that time long ago, or… yesterday?
 What is time after all?
-Knowing that just my camera and I can steal those precious moments from time and freeze them for posterity is undoubtedly the greatest privilege that life has given to me as a destination wedding photographer.
+Knowing that just my camera and I can steal those precious moments from time and freeze them for posterity is undoubtedly the greatest privilege that life has given to me.

 Capturing the true essence of each couple that decides to unite their lives and give me the oportunity to do their wedding photos, is the most exciting of all adventures.
 Trust me, nothing is further from the truth than the expression “all weddings are the same”.